 "We offer farmers a fall-back system if harvests should fail on a pilot scale.
 We cannot do this with all farmers in our value chain.
 This is impossible."

-Corporate whereas research and innovation schemes from European or member states institutions tend to reach only a niche community of experimental farmers, remaining unknown to the wider audience who is expected to benefit at a later stage from best practices dissemination among farmers
+Public subsidises may see a lower uptake due to inadequate communication, whereas research and innovation schemes from European or member states institutions tend to reach only a niche community of experimental farmers, remaining unknown to the wider audience who is expected to benefit at a later stage from best practices dissemination among farmers